Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

 We primarily compared the proposed HaP with PIFu \cite{saito2019pifu}\footnote{Note that the PIFu method used in this comparison is implemented by Xiu \textit{et al}. \cite{xiu2022icon} for its better performance than the original implementation.}, ICON \cite{xiu2022icon} and ECON \cite{xiu2022econ}.
-Additionally, we also compared HaP with IntegratedPIFu \cite{chan2022integratedpifu} and 2K2K \cite{2k2k}, which are proposed for processing images of resolutions 1k and 2k, respectively.
-Table \ref{methodfeatures} summarizes the key features of different methods.
-Compared with other methods, HaP only needs human prior and depth information, both front and back normal are not used.
-Following Saito \textit{et al}.~\cite{saito2019pifu} and Xiu \textit{et al}.~\cite{xiu2022icon}, we evaluated the performance of different methods using three metrics: CD, P2F distance, and normal difference.
-To compute CD, we sampled points uniformly on both the ground truth and reconstructed meshes and calculated the average bi-directional point-to-surface distances.
+Additionally, we compared HaP with IntegratedPIFu \cite{chan2022integratedpifu} and 2K2K \cite{2k2k}, which are proposed for processing images of resolutions 1k and 2k, respectively.
+(All methods are trained on Thuman2.)
+Following Saito \textit{et al}.~\cite{saito2019pifu} and Xiu \textit{et al}.~\cite{xiu2022icon}, we evaluated the performance of different methods using three metrics: CD (Chamfer Distance), P2F (Point-to-Face) distance, and normal difference.
+To compute CD, we sampled points uniformly on both the ground truth and reconstructed meshes and calculated the average bi-directional point-to-face distances.
 The P2F distance is calculated as the average distance from ground truth points to the reconstructed mesh.
 To compute the normal difference, we render the ground truth and reconstructed meshes from four fixed views using Pytorch3D, and calculate the L2 distances between them.
 This captures high-frequency geometric details.

 Generally, as listed in Table \ref{sotaresults}, our HaP demonstrates superior quantitative performance compared to PIFu \cite{saito2019pifu}, ICON \cite{xiu2022icon}, ECON \cite{xiu2022econ}, and 2K2K \cite{2k2k} on both Thuman3.0 and CityUHuman datasets by a large margin.
 And HaP can achieve competitive performance comparable to IntegratedPIFu \cite{chan2022integratedpifu}.
 Specifically, compared with existing fully-implicit learning approaches \cite{saito2019pifu,xiu2022icon,chan2022integratedpifu}, as visualized in Fig. \ref{errormap}, HaP can correctly reconstruct poses and exhibits superior local geometric detail recovery.
-Additionally, Fig. \ref{compare1} showcase some instances where PIFu \cite{saito2019pifu} and ICON \cite{xiu2022icon} encounter challenges, such as self-occlusion and loose clothing, while our HaP successfully addresses.
+Additionally, Fig. \ref{compare1} showcase some instances where PIFu \cite{saito2019pifu} and ICON \cite{xiu2022icon} encounter challenges, such as self-occlusion and loose clothing (marked with RED circle), while our HaP successfully addresses them.